-Heating and hot water

-Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Heating and hot water Repair category 1 Notes No significant defects visible although some radiators are of an older design and may not be the most defective or efficient.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.